Consumer Behavior (WS 2020/21)

 Contact person: Felix Lehmkuhle, M.Sc.

-This course takes place in the first term of the winter semester.
+This course takes place in the second term of the winter semester.

-Please register at the examination office for the early examination period.
+Please register at the examination office for the regular examination period.

 Credit points: 6 ECTS (PO BWL 2010)